• Skip to primary navigation

 Tips

-:: Don't forget about recipe and walk away.
+• Don't forget about this recipe and walk away.
 You need to check on it everyone once in a while and stir.

-:: To store, after cooling completely, place in an air tight container.
-You could place it in the refrigerator but it is not necessary.
+• To store, after cooling completely, place in an air tight container.
+This candy could be placed in the refrigerator but it is not necessary.
 However, don't store it in a warm place (near the oven).

 Need more Christmas Cookie/ Candy ideas?
 See: Caramel Shortbread Cookies, Gooey Strawberry Cookies, Peppermint Chocolate Covered Graham Crackers and Hot Chocolate Cookies